Genorater/GaurAssemblyProject/README.md

 Read CAFE output and selected the gene evolution on gaur branch for GO and KEGG pathway analysis.

 ### PAML_positive_selection_analysis
-This folder contains the scripts to caculate the p-values for positive selected sites by reading log Like
+This folder contains the scripts to caculate the p-values for positive selected sites by using logLikelihood values from different models.